George Adrian Cuthbertson

-George Adrian Cuthbertson (1898–1969) was a Canadian marine artist, researcher, and author.
+George Adrian Cuthbertson (1898–1969) was a Canadian marine and industrial artist, researcher, and author.
 He was born in Toronto, Ontario.

 Early life and training

 Cuthbertson grew up both in Toronto and Montreal.
 He studied at the Toronto Model School, the University of Toronto, and the Westmount Academy in Montreal, Quebec.
 He studied with John D. Kelly in Toronto and with William Brymner at the Art Association of Montreal, Quebec.
 At 13, he worked in the summer on a steamer as an able bodied seaman in Montreal.

 Military service

 He entered the Royal Military College of Canada in Kingston, Ontario in 1914, but left after one year.
-At age 17, he joined the Dover Patrol of the Royal Canadian Navy.
+At age 17, he joined the Dover Patrol of the British Navy.
 At the time, he was the Navy's youngest commissioned officer.
 He served from 1915 to 1918, on trawlers, mine sweepers, and mine layers.
 Upon leaving the service, he operated a woollen mill at Thurso, Quebec, where he lived for the remainder of his life.
 He died there in 1969.